Universality for outliers in weakly confined Coulomb-type systems: Convergence of weighted polynomial bases

-This claim is essential in our proof.
-It follows from H{\"o}rmander's classical $L^2$-estimate for the $\bar\partial$ operator, with some minor adjustments which we proceed to outline.
+This claim is essential for our proof.
+It follows from H{\"o}rmander's classical $L^2$-estimate for the $\bar\partial$-operator, with some minor adjustments which we proceed to outline.
 The first adjustment (this version is taken from \cite{AHM}) gives control of the growth of the solution.
-Recall that a $C^{1,1}$ function is a derivable function whose derivative is locally Lipschitz.
+Recall that a $C^{1,1}$ function is a differentiable function whose derivative is locally Lipschitz.

 \begin{lem}[H\"ormander estimate] Let $\phi$ be a $C^{1,1}$ subharmonic function on $\C$ such that $\phi(z)\geq (1+c)\log|z|^2$ for some constant $c >0$ and for $|z|$ large enough.
 Let $\mathcal{K} \subset \mathbb C$ be a compact set where $\phi$ is strictly subharmonic.
 For any $f \in L^\infty(\mathbb C)$ supported on $\mathcal{K}$, there exists a solution $u: \C \to \C$ to the equation $\bar\partial u=f$ that satisfies